Hannah Szenes: Early life

-Hannah Szenes was born in Budapest on 17 July 1921 to an assimilated Jewish family.
+Hannah Szenes was born in Budapest, Hungary, on 17 July 1921 to an assimilated Jewish family.
 Her father, Béla Szenes, a well-known journalist and playwright, died when she was young.
 She was raised by her mother, Katherine, alongside her brother György.

 She attended a Protestant private school for girls that also admitted Catholic and Jewish students, but where non-Protestant pupils were required to pay higher fees.
 After being identified as a gifted student, Szenes was permitted to pay the reduced Catholic rate.
 Amid growing antisemitism in Hungary, Szenes became increasingly aware of the precarious status of Jews in society.
 She joined the Zionist youth movement Maccabea and began learning Hebrew.

-Immigration to Nahalal
+Life in Mandatory Palestine

 Szenes graduated in 1939 and decided to emigrate to Mandatory Palestine in order to study in the Girls' Agricultural School at Nahalal.
 In 1941, she joined Kibbutz Sdot Yam and then joined the Haganah, the paramilitary group that laid the foundation of the Israel Defense Forces.

 In 1943, she enlisted in the British Women's Auxiliary Air Force as an Aircraftwoman 2nd Class.
 Later the same year, she was recruited into the Special Operations Executive (SOE) and was sent to Egypt for parachute training.

-The parachutists’ mission
+Parachutists' mission

 Between 1943 and 1944, the Jewish community in Palestine (Yishuv) decided to send Jewish parachutists behind enemy lines to assist both Allied forces and the Jews in occupied Europe.
 The mission was a cooperation between the Yishuv and British forces to create a Jewish commando unit within the British army.
 The mission was supervised by SOE’s Middle East Headquarters in Cairo and coordinated with the British army and Haganah leaders in Palestine.
 The Jewish volunteers were trained in parachuting, sabotage, radio transmission, and survival in enemy territory.
 Szenes volunteered and was selected along with 32 others, out of 250 candidates, to be sent on active missions.

-Arrest and torture
+Capture and torture

 On March 14, 1944, she and two colleagues were parachuted into Yugoslavia and joined a partisan group.
 After landing, they learned the Germans had already occupied Hungary, so the mission was called off as too dangerous.

 Szenes continued on and headed for the Hungarian border.
 At the border, she and her two colleagues, Yoel Palgi and Peretz Goldstein were arrested by Hungarian gendarmes, who found her British military transmitter, used to communicate with the SOE and other partisans.
 She was taken to a prison, stripped, tied to a chair, then whipped and clubbed for three days.
 She lost several teeth as a result of the beatings.

 The guards wanted to know the code for her transmitter so they could find out who the parachutists were and trap others.
 Transferred to a Budapest prison, Szenes was repeatedly interrogated and tortured, but only revealed her name and refused to provide the transmitter code, even when her mother was also arrested.
 They threatened to kill her mother if she did not cooperate, but she refused.